ddnexus/pagy/docs/how-to.md

 Pagy should work out of the box for most Rack based apps (e.g. Rails) even without configuring anything, however you can configure all its features and all the extras loading a `pagy.rb` initializer file.

-You can copy the comprehensive and annotated content of the [initializer_example.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy/extras/initializer_example.rb) and uncomment and edit what you may need.
+You can copy the comprehensive and annotated [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/config/pagy.rb) initializer and uncomment and edit what you may need.
 The file contains also all the relevant documentation links.

 ## Environment Assumptions